D7460N/D7460N.dev/ADD.md

 Andy Wachowski & Larry Wachowski

-Given a JAMstack architecture and the ability to 'react' to dynamic changes with :has(), contextual view-port units, and other new and upcoming features, it would be interesting to see how much GUI and business logic can be off-loaded onto pure native CSS.
+> Given a JAMstack architecture (front-loading) and the ability to 'react' to dynamic changes with :has(), contextual view-port units, and other new and upcoming features, it would be interesting to see how much GUI and business logic can be off-loaded onto pure native CSS.
 That would be an interesting experiment.

 ---